 Alopecia areata is common.
 It occurs in both sexes and at all ages but is most common among children and young adults.

-The cause is believed to be an autoimmune reaction in which the body’s immune defenses mistakenly attack the hair follicles.
-Alopecia areata is not the result of another disorder, but some people may also have an associated thyroid disorder or vitiligo (a skin pigment disorder).
+The cause of alopecia areata is believed to be an autoimmune reaction Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
+What triggers autoimmune disorders is not known.
+Symptoms vary depending on... read more in which the body’s immune defenses mistakenly attack the hair follicles.
+Alopecia areata is not the result of another disorder, but some people may also have a coexisting thyroid disorder or vitiligo Vitiligo Vitiligo is a loss of melanocytes that causes patches of skin to turn white.
+Patches of whitened skin are present on various parts of the body.
+Doctors usually base the diagnosis on the appearance... read more (a skin pigment disorder).

 Round, irregular patches of hair are suddenly lost.
 Around the edges of the patches are characteristic short, broken hairs, which resemble exclamation points.
 The site of hair loss is usually the scalp or beard.
 Sometimes all the scalp hair is lost (alopecia totalis), hair is lost from around the side and back edges of the scalp (ophiasis), or hair is lost on the top of the head but not at the edges of the scalp (sisaipho).
 Rarely, all body hair is lost (a condition called alopecia universalis).

 The nails may become pitted or rough, or the half moon at the base of the nails (the lunula) may be red.